-- · Blue centre indicates alkaline batteries. - Green centre indicates rechargeable batteries. - When batteries are low the charge remaining section becomes red and will flash. - · Just before shutdown the following symbol will be shown:
+- · Blue center indicates alkaline batteries. - · Green center indicates rechargeable batteries. - · When batteries are low, the remaining charge section becomes red and will flash. - Just before shutdown, the following symbol will be shown:

-Rechargeable batteries are supplied with a mains charger specific to the batteries.
-Avoid using other manufacturers' chargers as these may damage the battery and may result in overheating.
-To charge the battery, first make sure the battery pack is inserted in the receiver's battery compartment as charging is done with the battery inside the receiver.
+Rechargeable batteries are supplied with a mains charger.
+This charger is specific to the batteries used.
+Avoid using other manufacturers' chargers as these may damage the battery pack and result in overheating the battery pack.

+To charge the rechargeable batteries, first make sure the pack is inserted in the receiver battery compartment as charging is done with the battery inside the receiver.

-Connect the charger to the receiver's charging/accessory socket.
+Connect the charger to the charging/accessory socket of the receiver.
 Connect the charger to the mains and switch it on.
 The LED indicator on the charger will illuminate red until the batteries are fully charged, at which time the LED will change to green.

-Rechargeable batteries are supplied with a mains or 12V DC charger.
-The chargeris specific to the battery.
-Only use the charger that is appropriate for the battery in the product.
+Rechargeable batteries are supplied with a main or 12V DC charger.
+These are specific to the batteries.
+Only use the charger that is appropriate for the batteries in the product.
 If in doubt, call the Vivax-Metrotech customer service department at +1(800) 446-3392.
-Failure to use the appropriate charger could damage the battery pack, locator and cause a fire in extreme cases.
+Failure to use the appropriate charger could damage the battery pack, locator and, in extreme cases, cause a fire.

-Avoid charging the unit in extreme temperature conditions, i.e., below 0°C and above 45°C.
+Avoid charging the unit in extreme temperature conditions. (i.e., below 0°C and above 45°C)